 The Koleos was an awkward creation.
 Designed in France, engineered in Japan and built in South Korea as part of Renault’s Samsung tie-up, it rolled about in the consciousness almost as inelegantly as its name rolled off the tongue.
 Although the second generation Koleos looks a better stab at the SUV market than its predecessor.

 In that respect, Renault has not learnt its lesson.
 Kadjar, apparently an amalgamation of French words but also, in a similar vein to Qashqai, the name of a now-defunct Persian dynasty, is pronounced as it is written, meaning it requires a few goes before you get comfortable with it.
 Nevertheless, it is on solid ground.

-The Kadjar’s styling has already been tested in the smaller Captur, it will be built in Europe (at Renault’s Palencia plant in Spain) and it uses the running gear of the latest Qashqai, a recipient of almost universal praise.
+The Kadjar’s styling has already been tested in the smaller Captur, and one that the Koleos will borrow in parts.
+The crossover will be built in Europe (at Renault’s Palencia plant in Spain) and it uses the running gear of the latest Qashqai, a recipient of almost universal praise.